What is Negotiated Budgeting?

 Another advantage of the top-down component is that the subordinates will better understand what the superiors expect in the next financial year.
 On the downside, the top executives possess limited knowledge of the specific departmental activities and may tend to underestimate the cost requirements.

 Bottom-Up Component in Negotiated Budgeting

-The bottom-up element of a budget encourages commitment to the plan by involving the people who are responsible for budget preparation.
-A negotiated budget allows for shared responsibility between the management and the subordinates.
-It increases employee motivation compared to an imposed budget where employees are limited by the management’s targets.
+The bottom-up element of a negotiated budget encourages commitment to the plan by involving the people who are responsible for budget implementation.
+A negotiated budget allows for shared responsibility between management and subordinates.
+It increases employee motivation, as compared to an imposed budget where employees are limited by the management’s targets.